jasebell/jasebell/README.md

   <img src="glossier.png" width="700"/>
 </div>

-Currently he works for Neone Inc, and is also founder of ATXGV, a system that enables angel investors and VCs deploy quant math models to predict startup success.
+He is also founder of ATXGV, a system that enables angel investors and VCs deploy quant math models to predict startup success.

 Oh, and he plays the Chapman Stick….